Getting Python Types Right with RightTyper: Introduction

 Past approaches to Python type inference fall into three broad categories: \emph{static}, \emph{AI-based}, and \emph{dynamic}.
 Static approaches reason about code without executing it, using information such as program structure, operations, and control flow to infer types~\cite{static-program-analysis}.
 However, they are limited by dynamic language features, either supporting only subsets of the language or leaving portions of the code unannotated~\cite{10.1145/1806596.1806598, 10.1007/978-3-642-03237-0_17}.
 They also tend to be imprecise, as they conservatively over-approximate program behavior~\cite{ruby-dynamic}.
-For example, if a function could theoretically operate on either an integer or a string, a static tool may reflect both in its inference, even if only one is ever actually used.
-While technically correct, these annotations can be too permissive, diminishing the effectiveness of static checkers and diluting the effectiveness of annotations for catching bugs and guiding development.
+For example, if a function could theoretically operate on either an integer or a string, a static tool may reflect both in its inference, even if only one is ever actually used---diminishing the effectiveness of static checkers for catching bugs.

 AI-based approaches operate on source code to estimate the likely types of program elements, most commonly by applying machine learning models.
-These methods are better equipped than static approaches to handle the complexities of dynamic languages, but they sacrifice soundness: predicted types are not guaranteed to reflect actual program behavior, undermining the effectiveness of type checking through false positives or false negatives.
+These methods are better equipped than static approaches to handle the complexities of dynamic languages, but they sacrifice soundness: predicted types may not reflect actual program behavior, undermining the effectiveness of type checking through false positives or false negatives.
 Some hybrid systems attempt to address this unsoundness by using static analysis to validate model predictions~\cite{typewriter, hityper}.
 However, this validation can only discard incorrect type predictions, potentially leaving more of the code unannotated.
 Moreover, these methods struggle with rare types, and many support only a limited type vocabulary, making them ill-equipped to handle user-defined or evolving types~\cite{type4py}.

-In contrast, dynamic approaches observe types at runtime by executing the program and recording the actual values passed to and returned from functions~\cite{typewriter}.
-This strategy trades static completeness for runtime fidelity: it requires code execution, but yields more precise and realistic types that reflect actual program behavior.